sablier-labs/flow/PRECISION-ISSUE.md

 <!-- prettier-ignore -->
 > [!NOTE]
-> From now on, "unlock intervals" will be used only in the context of solidity.
-The abbreviation $ui_{solidity}$ will be used to represent the same.
+> From now on, "unlock interval" will be used only in the context of solidity.
+The abbreviation $uis$ will be used to represent it.

 ### Ongoing debt as a discrete function of time

 By now, it should be clear that the ongoing debt is no longer a _continuous_ function with respect to time.
-Rather, it displays a discrete behaviour that changes its value after only after $\text{unlock interval}$'s of time.
+Rather, it displays a discrete behaviour that changes its value after only after $uis$ has passed.

-As can be seen in the graph below, the red line represents the ongoing debt for a token with 6 decimals, whereas the blue line represents the same for a token with 18 decimals.
+As can be seen in the graph below, for the same `rps`, the red line represents the ongoing debt for a token with 6 decimals, whereas the blue line represents the same for a token with 18 decimals.

 | <img src="./images/continuous_vs_discrete.png" width="700" /> |
 | :-----------------------------------------------------------: |
 |                         **Figure 1**                          |

-The following Python function takes `rps` and elapsed time as inputs and returns all the consecutive timestamps, during the provided elapsed period, at which tokens are unlocked.
+The following Python function takes rate per second and elapsed time as inputs and returns all the consecutive timestamps, during the provided elapsed period, at which tokens are unlocked.

 ```python
 def find_unlock_timestamp(rps, elt):